kdkalvik/Lagrange/_posts/2022-05-17-SGPTutorial.md

 This is the ELBO and $$q(\mathbf{f})$$ is the variational distribution.
 We choose a family of variational distributions (i.e., a parameterization of a distribution of the latent variables) such that the expectations are computationally efficient (Refer to Bishop's Pattern Recognition and Machine Learning book, which has a chapter on this topic for more details).

-The bound $\mathcal{F}(q)$ can also be written as the difference between the model log-marginal and the KL divergence between the variational distribution and the true posterior
+The bound $$\mathcal{F}(q)$$ can also be written as the difference between the model log-marginal and the KL divergence between the variational distribution and the true posterior

 $$
 \mathcal{F}(q) = \log p(\mathbf{y}) - \text{KL}(q(\mathbf{f}) || p(\mathbf{f|y}))